gradle/gradle/design-docs/play-support.md

 - No dependencies other than Scala and Play.
 - Source generation and compilation should be incremental and remove stale outputs.

-## Story: Developer compiles routes for Play application
+### Story: Developer defines routes for Play application

 Extend the Play support so that routes for a Play application are compiled to byte code.